SuperTed

-SuperTed is a British superhero animated television series about an anthropomorphic teddy bear with superpowers, created by writer and animator Mike Young.
-Originally created by him as a series of stories to help his son overcome his fear of the dark, SuperTed became a popular series of books and led to an animated series produced from 1982 to 1986.
+SuperTed is a Welsh superhero animated television series about an anthropomorphic teddy bear with superpowers, created by writer and animation producer Mike Young.
+Originally conceived as a series of stories to help his son overcome fear of the dark, SuperTed became a popular series of books and led to an animated series produced from 1982 to 1986.

-An American-produced series, The Further Adventures of SuperTed, was produced by Hanna-Barbera in 1989.
-The series was the first British animation acquired by the American based Disney Channel.
+An American series, The Further Adventures of SuperTed, was produced by Hanna-Barbera in 1989.
+It was the first British animation acquired by the US-based Disney Channel.

 Creation

-The character was created by Mike Young in 1978 for his son to help him overcome his fear of the dark.
+The character was devised by Mike Young in 1978 for his son to help him overcome fear of the dark.
 Later, Young decided to put the stories into book form, originally as a bear from the woods who was also afraid of the dark, until one day, Mother Nature gave him a magic word which gives him superpowers and transforms him into SuperTed.

 His early attempts were unsuccessful, until he made some adjustments with the help of a local printer and was finally able to get his stories published.
-This led Young to write and publish over 100 SuperTed books, with illustrations done by Philip Watkins, until 1990.
-Just after his first book was published, his wife suggested he should produce a stuffed toy version of SuperTed, which was done in 1980.
+This led Young to write and publish over 100 SuperTed books, with illustrations by Philip Watkins, until 1990.
+Just after his first book was published, his wife suggested he should produce a stuffed-toy version of SuperTed, which was achieved in 1980.

 Young was determined to keep SuperTed Welsh, as he wanted to help create local jobs and prove that places outside London had talent.
-In 1982, S4C enquired about making SuperTed into an animated TV series, but Young decided to create Siriol Productions to produce the series himself.
+In 1982 S4C enquired about making SuperTed into an animated TV series, but Young decided to create Siriol Productions and produce the series himself.
 Siriol management wished to create SuperTed in a way which their own children could be proud of, free from facile plots and hard-line violence.
-This concept continued to be adopted in all series made by Siriol, which proves that "soft edge and quality animation can be more appealing to children than any amount of violence".
-By November 1982 it had been sold to over 30 countries around the world.
+This concept continued to be adopted in all series made by Siriol, which proves "soft edge and quality animation can be more appealing to children than any amount of violence".
+By November 1982 it had been sold to over 30 countries.

 In 1989 Mike Young partly sold off the rights to the series, with a 75% stake in SuperTed being acquired by the newly formed Abbey Home Entertainment with Young retaining the other 25%.
 Following the closure of Abbey Home Media in 2020, Mike Young purchased back that 75% stake of the series under his own company Splash Entertainment.